pipolinlab/ExplorePipolin/README.md

                               not provided, the default profile will be used instead.

+  --only-find-pipolbs         Only find piPolB genes.

-  --ref-att PATH              Att sequence in FASTA file to use as 1st
+  --ref-att PATH              ATT sequence in FASTA file to use as 1st
                               priority.
-If not provided, the default file will be used instead.
+If not provided, the default ATT will be used instead.

   --percent-identity INTEGER  Minimum percent identity for direct repeats
                               search  [default: 85]

   --max-inflate INTEGER       If no borders of pipolin are found (no ATTs),
-                              inflate the analysed region from both sides of piPolB.  [default: 30000]
+                              inflate the analysed region from both sides of piPolB by this length.  [default: 30000]

-  --no-annotation             Do not run the annotation step (i.e. Prokka).
+  --skip-annotation           Do not run the annotation step (i.e. Prokka).
   --proteins PATH             Prokka param: FASTA or GBK file to use as 1st
                               priority.
 If not provided, the default file will be used instead.